Finland set to officially join NATO in blow to Russia's Putin

 Finland's accession marks the end of an era of military non-alignment while roughly doubles the length of the border that NATO shares with Russia.

-Finland is set to officially become a member of NATO later on Tuesday and take its place among the ranks of the world’s biggest security alliance.
+Finland has officially become a member of NATO, completing a historic security policy shift triggered by Russia's incursion into Ukraine.

+Finnish Foreign Minister Pekka Haavisto completed the accession process on Tuesday by handing over an official document to US Secretary of State Antony Blinken at NATO headquarters in Brussels.

-Finland’s blue and white flag is scheduled to be raised among those of its partners outside NATO’s Brussels headquarters.
-Finland’s president, foreign and defense ministers will take part.
+Finland’s blue and white flag was raised among those of its partners outside NATO’s Brussels headquarters.
+Finland’s president, foreign and defence ministers took part in the ceremony.

 Türkiye became the last NATO member country to ratify Finland’s membership protocol on Thursday.
 It handed over the document officially enshrining that decision to US Secretary of State Antony Blinken before the ceremony on Tuesday.